Confidence Intervals for Descriptive Statistics

 • brm(): This function is the powerhouse for the brms package to fit Bayesian regression models.
 Even though we’re not fitting a traditional regression model (i.e., with predictors) in this scenario, the setup and rationale behind using brm() follow similar principles, and we’ll be able to build on this example later in the course when we’re ready to start adding predictors to our model, rather than just estimating the mean.

 • formula = severity_scale ~ 1: This argument specifies the model within the brm() function.
 Here, severity_scale represents the continuous outcome variable we’re interested in analyzing — in this case, the depression severity score among adolescents.
 The ~ 1 part of the formula indicates that we are modeling the severity_scale as a function of an intercept only, without including any predictor variables.
-Essentially, this setup allows us to estimate the overall mean depression severity across all individuals with a past-year MDE in the data frame.
 It’s a simple model that aims to capture the central tendency (mean) of the depression severity scores.
 This specification will become more clear as we begin learning about linear regression models later in the course.

 • data = df_2021: This argument specifies the data frame to be analyzed.